 The Forrester Wave Methodology

 The Forrester Wave™ is a guide for buyers considering their purchasing options in a technology marketplace and is based on our analysis and opinion.
 To offer an equitable process for all participants, Forrester follows a publicly available methodology, which we apply consistently across all participating vendors.
 Sometimes, vendors decide not to participate in the formal Forrester Wave evaluation process.
-In these instances, Forrester will evaluate the vendor according to The Forrester Wave™ Vendor Participation Policy.
+In these instances, Forrester evaluates the vendor according to The Forrester Wave™ Vendor Participation Policy.

-The Forrester Wave uses a transparent methodology to compare the players in a software, hardware, or services market so the role professionals we serve can make well-informed decisions without spending months conducting their own research.
+The Forrester Wave uses a transparent methodology to compare the players in a software, hardware, or services market so our clients can make well-informed purchasing decisions.
 The Forrester Wave offers two major benefits to clients: our detailed analysis of vendors’ products and services, based on transparent criteria, and an Excel spreadsheet that allows clients to easily compare products and develop custom shortlists according to their own requirements.
-It is our practice to evaluate products we consider to be generally available no later than the time of the Wave kick off date.
+We evaluate products that are generally available no later than the time of the Wave questionnaire due date.

 Participants In The Forrester Wave Process

-A Forrester Wave builds upon the participation of four key players:
+A Forrester Wave builds upon the participation of these key players:

 - Analyst.
-The analyst is the content expert for the Forrester Wave.
-The analyst determines the inclusion criteria, the evaluation criteria, and the scoring framework, based on our Forrester Wave Methodology, and couples that with his or her knowledge of the marketplace and the needs of our clients.
-The analyst is ultimately responsible for determining the content of the Forrester Wave, including participating firms, evaluation criteria, scores, and analysis.
+The analyst is the content expert for the research.
+The analyst determines the inclusion criteria, the evaluation criteria, and the scoring framework, based on our methodology, and couples that with his or her knowledge of the marketplace and the needs of our clients.

-- Vendor response team: The vendor response team provides detailed product and service information; this team comprises the key contacts we work with at participating vendors.
-Forrester relies on the team’s participation to provide feedback on the evaluation criteria, identify candidates for customer interviews, provide demos, and collect and verify the product and company information used in the Forrester Wave evaluation.
+- Vendor response team: Forrester relies on this team’s participation to provide feedback on the evaluation criteria, identify candidates for customer interviews, provide demos and briefings, and collect and verify the product and company information used in the evaluation.

-- Customer references: Customer references share their experiences with the products — anonymously.
-Forrester will ask each Forrester Wave participant to provide customer references.
-Our research teams will contact each of the references to schedule a brief call or complete a short survey.
-Forrester will ask the customers questions based on their experience with the service or product we are evaluating.
+- Customer references: Forrester asks each vendor participant to provide customer references.
+Our research team contacts each of the references to schedule a brief call or complete a brief survey.
+Forrester asks the customers questions based on their experience with the service or product we are evaluating.
 We do not list or name customer references in the published materials unless this is specifically agreed upon prior to publication.
 While the Wave is in progress, Forrester views any vendor attempts to speak with references about their responses or ask them to revise their responses after a Wave interview as a violation of the Wave methodology.
 This may result in the vendor forfeiting part or all of the vendor review process.

 The Forrester Wave Process Road Map: How Does It Work?